jkz1one/CuratorFinder/readme.md

 💡 Why This Project Exists

 Curator Finder was built to solve a clear problem: artists and teams need reliable, structured curator contact data without slow websites, rate limits, or privacy tradeoffs.
-Running everything locally keeps the workflow fast, stable, and fully in the user’s control.

 The stack is intentionally minimal.
 A small FastAPI service handles search, enrichment, and cleanup.
 The dashboard is plain HTML/CSS/JS so it loads instantly and stays transparent.
-Filtering, marking contacted, and exporting all work in the browser with no accounts, no cloud, and no hidden steps.

 ---